Kaph: Final form of kaf

 If the letter is at the end of a word the symbol is drawn differently.
 However, it does not change the pronunciation or transliteration in any way.
 The name for the letter is final kaf (kaf sofit).
-Four additional Hebrew letters take final forms: tsadi, mem, nun, and pei.
+Four additional Hebrew letters take final forms: mem, nun, pei and tsadi.
 Kaf/khaf is the only Hebrew letter that can take a vowel in its word-final form, which is pronounced after the consonant, that vowel being the qamatz.

 Significance of kaph in Hebrew

 In gematria, kaph represents the number 20.
 Its final form represents 500, but this is rarely used, tav and qoph (400+100) being used instead.

 As a prefix, kaph is a preposition: